Sequential Thinking MCP server

 }

-Alternatively, you can add the configuration to a .vscode/mcp.json file in your workspace to share it with others.
-In this case, the mcp key is not needed.
+Alternatively, you can add this configuration to a file called .vscode/mcp.json in your workspace to share it with others.
+In this case, the mcp key is not needed in the file.

 • Breaking down complex problems into manageable steps